-Intussusception is the most common cause of intestinal obstruction in children younger than 3 years old.
+Intussusception is the most common cause of intestinal blockage in children younger than 3 years old.
 The cause of most cases of intussusception in children is unknown.
 Though intussusception is rare in adults, most cases of adult intussusception are the result of an underlying medical condition, such as a tumor.

-The first sign of intussusception in an otherwise healthy infant may be sudden, loud crying caused by belly pain.
+The first sign of intussusception in an otherwise healthy baby may be sudden, loud crying caused by belly pain.
 Infants who have belly pain may pull their knees to their chests when they cry.

 The pain of intussusception comes and goes, usually every 15 to 20 minutes at first.
 These painful episodes last longer and happen more often as time passes.